Step-by-step process on how to felt soap to make a natural wash cloth. Materials required are sheep’s wool, a bar of soap, water and liquid soap

 Loaghtan sheep wool

 Sue then laid about 20g/0.7oz of washed and carded Loaghtan wool in a rectangular pile.
 Loaghtan is a type of sheep from the Isle of Man that is well known for growing four to six horns.
-It has wool in colours ranging from light brown to grey and white.
+It has wool in colors ranging from light brown to grey and white.
+You can use any type of sheep’s wool though.

 Criss-crossing layers of wool